gtpaulose/Price-Tracker/README.md

 ```

 # How it works?
 The price tracker is initialized through `ENV` variables.
-Don't worry if you try to run it locally, because the code will automatically populate default values.
-Once initalized, the code will spawn `n` goroutines depending on the number of currency-pairs you wish to monitor.
-Each thread will wait corresponding to the `FETCH_INTERVAL` value before hitting the uphold sandbox API to get the latest prices for the corrsponding currency-pair.
+Don't worry if you try to run it locally (without a docker image using `go run`), because the code will automatically populate default values.
+Once initalized, the code will spawn goroutines depending on the number of currency-pairs you wish to monitor.
+Each routine will fetch prices at intervals corresponding to the `FETCH_INTERVAL` value before hitting the uphold sandbox API to get the latest prices for the corrsponding currency-pair.
 It will then check to see if the price has flucutated by a value greater than or equal to the `OSC_PERCENTAGE` and if so it will log on the console as well as upload a record of this fluctuation on the database.

-I assumed that the monitoring is always done from a base price, and hence when the threshold has been breached, the new rate becomes the base value for subsequent oscillations.
+I assumed that the monitoring is always done from a base price, and hence when the threshold has been breached, the latest rate becomes the base value for subsequent oscillations.
 Hence when we start the service, the first value received by the endpoint will be the base price and a record of this will be stored on the database.

-The code doesn't store the latest rate (combined) in it's state, but just monitors the base values for both the `ASK` and the `BID` price.
-However, the latest combined rates will be available on the console and on the database.
+The code doesn't store the latest rate (combined) in it's state, but monitors the for the `ASK` and the `BID` price separately.
+However, the latest combined rates will be available on the console and on the database when a fluctuation occurs.

 The tracker can be configured to listen out for both variations in `ASK` or `BID` price.
 By default, the code monitors both these values, which is configured by the env variable `PRICE`.
 By setting this value to a specific price type, you can restrict the tracker to only monitor one or the other.

+_I added a `TODO` relating to dynamically formatting decimal places when writing to the database.
+Since there are no straight-forward solutions for this, I opted against including it in the source code, to maintain readability_

 # Database
 The service uses a Mongodb to log any price changes.
 I assumed, from the context given in the problem, that this was a merely a logging mechanism and hence a NoSQL database seemed to fit the requirements.
 Coupled with the fact that the scope of the assignment did not detail any joins, I chose MongoDB to fulfill this criteria.